scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ~~~~
 {: #figure-2 title="High-level SCION header structure"}

-The *common header* contains important meta information like a version number and lengths of the header and payload.
+The *common header* contains important meta information including version number and the lengths of the header and payload.
 In particular, it contains flags that control the format of subsequent headers such as the address and path headers.
 For more details, see [](#common-header).

 The *address header* contains the ISD, AS and endpoint addresses of source and destination.
 The type and length of endpoint addresses are variable and can be set independently using flags in the common header.
 For more details, see [](#address-header).

 The *path header* contains the full AS-level forwarding path of the packet.
 A path type field in the common header specifies the path format used in the path header.
 For more details, see [](#path-header).

-Finally, the OPTIONAL *extension* header contains a variable number of hop-by-hop and end-to-end options, similar to the extensions in the IPv6 header {{RFC8200}}.
+The OPTIONAL *extension* header contains a variable number of hop-by-hop and end-to-end options, similar to extensions in the IPv6 header {{RFC8200}}.
 For more details, see [](#ext-header).

-### Header Alignment

-The SCION header is aligned to 4 bytes.

-## SCION Header Structure

-### Common Header {#common-header}
+## Common Header {#common-header}

 The SCION common header has the following packet format: